 Penny Among Diamonds: She used to be rich, but lost her money before the novel begins; it's said that her father was a vicar in Highbury, but since his death she and her mother have had to shift for themselves.
 Despite being poor, she is generally welcomed into higher social circles because people seem to appreciate her good nature and honesty.
 People also know that her background is genteel.

 Walls of Text: Most of her dialogue.
 It is hilarious, jumping from one topic to another without a much as taking a breath.
 Emma is sometimes amused by it, but annoyed at times.

 Deadpan Snarker: Just like his brother, though naturally a bit less mature about it.

 Happily Married: With Isabella, Emma's older sister.
 They have five healthy children and he's a caring father and husband.
 He's sometimes too snarky with his less intelligent wife, who doesn't notice.

 Cool Big Sis: Averted, in that she's basically a younger, female version of her illness-petrified father; Emma, though eight or so years younger, actually fills the role better.
 However, Emma seems to admire her for having married so well and so happily.

 Daddy's Girl: Her father loves her dearly, though he's closer to Emma who is his caretaker.

 Doting Parent: Her five children are the joy of her life, and given her youth and the genuine affection of her marriage, there may well be more on the way.

 Happily Married: A paragon of feminine happiness.
-She adores her husband and lives for her children.
+She adores her husband and lives for her five children.